enonic/old-xp-doc/doc/developer/projects/structure.rst

   I.e. you can create a widget that extends the Content Studio detail panel.

 assets/
-  Public folder for external css, javascript and static images etc etc
+  Public folder for external css, javascript and static images etc. etc.

 lib/
-  This is the last place the global ``require`` javascript-function looks, so it is a good place to put default javascript files here.
+  This is the last place the global ``require`` JavaScript-function looks, so it is a good place to put default JavaScript files here.

 services/
-  Services are a special type of http controllers that will be mounted on a fixed url patter that looks like this: _/service/<myapp>/<myservice>.
+  Services are a special type of http controller that will be mounted on a fixed url pattern that looks like this: _/service/<myapp>/<myservice>.
-  You may use services like any other Javascript controller in the system
+  You may use services like any other JavaScript controller in the system.

 site/site.xml
   The ``site.xml`` file contains basic information for a site created with the application.